12 Photography Books That Changed History

 Published in 2003, the photobook Revelations brings together some of the most acclaimed photos the artist has created alongside a breadth of lesser-known or previously unpublished photographs.
 Carefully curated, it reveals Arbus’s subtle yet persistent view of the world.
 It is accompanied by seminal essays which illuminated the meaning of her controversial and astonishing vision.

 Stephen Shore, American Surfaces

-A unique photographic version of a road movie, the books is a meditation on what it means to be in the world.
+A unique photographic version of a road movie, this great photography book is a meditation on what it means to be in the world.
 Featuring a potentially endless cast of characters, the book shows real people living their lives in a place and time that was already in a sense passing.
 It ultimately became a touchstone for documenting our fast-living, consumer-orientated world.

 Ryan McGinley, The Kids Were Alright

-Revealing intimate moments of both exhilaration and introspection, this body of work demonstrates a sweeping range of emotions and moods.
+Revealing intimate moments of both exhilaration and introspection, this photography book demonstrates a sweeping range of emotions and moods.
 Unstaged and unedited, the images capture the essence of this gritty and daring lifestyle.
 They depict a rawness of youth that is rife with experimentation and vulnerability.

 William Klein, New York 1954-55

 First published in 1956, William Klein‘s NEW YORK 1954-55 created a veritable revolution and became a great and undisputed classics of post-war photography.
 Combining black humor, social satire and poetry, Klein developed a radically new way of taking pictures and broke a hundred years of photographic taboos.
 Comprised of close-ups of restless kids, clusters of wan, dapper men, fragments of blared advertisements, this photography book caught New York in all its energy and grit.
 In the introduction of the book, Klein himself described the endeavor as “pseudo-ethnographic, parodic, Dada”.